-\All students will be supervised by qualified personnel during all clinical rotations. \Not all sites may be accepting students each year or for every externship rotation.
-Students do not get to choose their externship location.
+All students will be supervised by qualified personnel during all clinical rotations.
+Not all sites may be accepting students each year or for every externship rotation.
+This may cause a delay in placement and progression in the program delaying planned graduation date.